Kotkoa/my-cv/index.md

 ### EXPERIENCE

-**Frontend developer - Contractor**
+**Senior Frontend developer - Contractor**
 HCX, Los Angeles - Remote
 _From September 2022 to February 2024_

-I've joined the [hcx.org](https://www.hcx.org/) team as a Frontend Developer contractor to enhance the tech crew.
+I've joined the [hcx.org](https://www.hcx.org/) team as a Senior Frontend Developer contractor to enhance the tech crew.
 My main goal was maintaining and refactoring an existing code of investment application.
 Our tech team consisted of 12 members, within a company of over 50 people.
 The project at the edge of fintech, social media, the gig economy, and securities aimed to connect investors, sponsors, and talents on one platform as a web application built with React, and mobile versions for Android and iOS using React Native, based on backend GraphQL API was developed using Python and Go.

 - Designed email layout templates and marketing landing pages using Next.js, meeting strategic business and marketing objectives.
 - Implemented user flows of account creation with multiple forms for various user types, regular forms, JSON Forms, Yup validation, and Apollo graphQl queries.